angular/angular/aio/content/tutorial/toh-pt2.md

 After the browser refreshes, the list of names reappears.
 The details area is blank.
-Click a hero and its details appear.
+Click a hero in the list of heroes and its details appear.
+The app seems to be working again.
+The heroes appear in a list and details about the clicked hero appear at the bottom of the page.

 #### Why it works